Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

-You learn two [Manoeuvre](../class-options/manoeuvre.md) of your choice from among those available to the Battlemaster archetype.
+You learn two [Manoeuvre](../class-options/fighter-manoeuvre.md) of your choice from among those available to the Battle Master archetype.

-If a manoeuvre you use requires your target to make a :d20-save: Saving Throw to resist the manoeuvre's effects, the DC equals 8 + your Proficiency Bonus + your Strength or Dexterity modifier (your choice).

-You gain two superiority die, which is :die-d6: d6s (this die is added to any superiority dice you have from another source).
+You gain **2 Superiority Die**, which are :die-d6: d6s (this die is added to any Superiority Dice you have from another source).
 This die is used to fuel your manoeuvres.
-A superiority die is expended when you use it.
-You regain your expended superiority dice when you finish a Short Rest or Long Rest.
+A Superiority Die is expended when you use it.
+You regain your expended Superiority Dice when you finish a Short Rest or Long Rest.

 ---